 Twist braids are a very popular technique among black hairstyles that uses two sections of hair twisted into a braid.
-Twists are braided into a spiral rope, also known as rope twists, and also allow the extension of one’s natural hair via dreadlocks or quality commercial textured strands.
+Twists are braided into a spiral rope braid, also known as rope twists, and allow the extension of one’s natural hair via dreadlocks or quality commercial textured strands.

 For African-American women with naturally curly hair, twist braid styles are one of the easiest and most popular protective hairstyles.

 From simple to intricately detailed looks, natural and coarser texture to uniformly thick pleats, there are many chic ideas on how to style and protect your strands using braid twists.
 Whether you’re looking for volume, texture, or length, there’s always a twist braid hairstyle to wear for any special day!

 Notice how trendsetting African-American celebs Leigh-Anne Pinnock, Brandy, Teyonah Parris, and Rihanna do their twist braid hairstyles and get women and braiders all over the world inspired!
 Like plaits, you can modify your look with beads, cuffs, and vibrant hues like Brooklyn-based expert braider Stephanie Lisha does on her clients!

 A hairstyle that doesn’t require much styling to look glam?
 Possible with these twisted pieces!
 Moisturize your scalp regularly, listen to your stylist’s recommendations, and you’ll own these beauties for a long time.

 Extra impressive and easy to do—different twist styles make a great alternative to braids.
 Time to check out this diverse round-up of the trendiest twist braids for women on the internet today!

 #1: Medium-Length Twists with Gold Cuffs